'Don’t Say Gay' Bill Close To Florida House Vote

 “It’s an attempt silence, it’s an attempt to make the LGBTQ community disappear.
 If you can’t talk about it in school, if you can’t be yourself in school, then you essentially cease to exist,” he said.

 The bill is on the calendar for discussion on the House floor.
-It could come up as early as Tuesday.MORE NEWS: The Confess Project: Organization Changing The Narrative Of Mental Health For Young Men Of Color
+It could come up as early as Tuesday.MORE NEWS: Woman Killed In Multi-Vehicle Crash In Front Of Miami Dade College North Campus

 On the Senate side, it’s still in committee with no date for when the full Senate could debate it.